japanj/pugs-detection/data/README.md

 This folder contains all input datasets used in the workflow, including both raw data and processed data generated during data preparation steps.
 It does **not** store model prediction outputs.
 The model prediction outputs are saved in the top-level [results folder](/results/).

+**All the data used in the workflow can be downloaded from https://doi.org/10.5281/zenodo.15553942**

 ## Folder structure
 ```
 ├── README.md           <- README file for data folder